SRH-NC/Optimizing_Pipeline_Azure/README.md

 Also, while it may be unique to my configuration when inspectng the individual child runs under experiments, they are generally fast, most completing in less than 1 minute.

 ## Future work

 For this first exercise, I used a basic logistic regression model.

 Future models can be improved adding / tuning hyperparameters.
 For example expand the space of the discrete hyperparemeters in hyperdrive config and leverage different sampeling methods (eg Grid).

+The dataset is imbalanced, so using the accuracy may not be the ideal metric in this instance.
+Other metrics that could be implemented are:
+* AUC
+* Precision
+* Recall

+Another approach would be to balance the classes to obtain approximately the same number of instances for both classes.
+Techniques such as Random Under-sampeling, Random Over-sampeling, or Cluster-based Over-sampeling could be incorporated.

 ## Proof of cluster clean up